An Immigration Lawyer Austin with a Commitment to Your Cause

 In today’s enforcement heavy climate, the Department of Homeland Security (DHS) often initiates deportation proceedings against many foreign nationals for numerous reasons.

-At the law firm of Michael G. Murray, P.A., we work within the bounds of United States immigration law to reunite families and accomplish other immigration goals for our clients.
+At the law firm of Michael G. Murray, P.A., we work within the bounds of U.S. laws to reunite families and accomplish other immigration goals for our clients.

 Those in foster care and whose reunification with one or both parents is not possible, can obtain legal immigration status.

-Asylum may be granted to people in the United States who are unable or unwilling to return their home country because of a well-founded fear of persecution.
+Asylum may be granted to people in the U.S. who are unable or unwilling to return their home country because of a well-founded fear of persecution.

 There are three ways to obtain U.S. citizenship: by being born in the United States, by being born to a U.S. citizen or through the naturalization process.

-There are several different types of visas available to foreign nationals who are seeking temporary or permanent employment in the United States.
-The law firm of Michael G. Murray, P.A., can help.
+There are several different types of visas available to foreign nationals who are seeking temporary or permanent employment in the U.S. The law firm of Michael G. Murray, P.A., can help.

 At the law firm of Michael G. Murray, P.A., we strive to meet your immigration needs.
 One popular path to obtaining a non-immigrant visa or immigrant visa is through financial investment.